bmannakee/caller_paper/paper.md

 ## Variant allele frequency distribution
-- The allele frequency spectrum of a particular tumor is determined by intrinsic factors including mutation rate and the action of natural selection.
+The allele frequency spectrum of a particular tumor is determined by intrinsic factors including mutation rate and the action of natural selection.
-- The theoretical neutral distribution is $M(f) \approx  1/f$ [@Bozic2016], which creates a roughly decreasing exponential shape on $[0,1]$ for allele frequency.
+In a neutrally evolving tumor the allele frequency distribution is $M(f) \approx  1/f$ [@Bozic2016], which creates a roughly decreasing exponential shape on $[0,1]$ for allele frequency.
-- We chose a Beta(1,6) distribution to simulate a roughly neutral evolutionary trajectory while providing a significant fraction of variants in the 1% - 5% range where discrimination is most difficult.
+In this case we are interested in a distribution that has a realistic shape, while also providing a sufficient number of low frequency variants to challenge the algorithm.
-- 20% of variants have frequency between .017 and .057.
-50% are less than .1
+We chose a Beta(1,6) distribution for WGS simulations at 100X depth, where 20% of variants have frequency between .017 and .057 and 50% are less than .1.
+For WES simulations at 500X we chose a Beta(2,40) distribution where 20% of variants have frequency between .01 and .025 and 50% are less than .05.

 ## Simulated tumors spectra
 - 100X whole genome and 500X whole exome for each of three signatures